ricardogj08/planetalibre/README.md

 ## License

-    PlanetaLibre - An Atom feed aggregator for Gemini written in Lua.
+    PlanetaLibre - An Atom or RSS feeds aggregator for Gemini written in Lua.

     Copyright (C) 2021-2022 - Ricardo García Jiménez <ricardogj08@riseup.net>